 All presentations should emphasize the social justice importance of the research.

 Students should submit a 1-2 paragraph abstract about their presentation and clearly indicate whether you plan to present a paper in a panel session or a poster in the poster session or share spoken word/storytelling.

 The abstract for panels/posters should include:

-Abstracts for spoken word/storytelling need to briefly describe a general theme and the “sociology/Crim/Justice Studies” ground of the work.
+Abstracts for spoken word/storytelling and art need to briefly describe a general theme and the “sociology/Crim/Justice Studies” ground of the work.

-The symposium is Wednesday, March 12, from 9 am – 4 pm, please be flexible with availability.
+The symposium is Tuesday, March 12, from approximately 9 am – 6 pm, please be flexible with availability.

 The CSUSM Office of Graduate Studies and Research has useful information about how to create research presentation posters please visit them at Showcase Resources

 PLEASE NOTE: Informal preparation meetings where you can go over ideas, ask questions, develop research projects, etc., are available – see information below.
 You are welcome to come and go over anything related to the symposium no matter what stage you are at in preparing for it!

 TUESDAYS -- SBSB 4117 available on Jan 29th, Feb 12th, Feb 19th, and Feb 26th from 12:00 – 1:30pm.

 TUESDAYS -- SBSB 4221 available on Feb 5th and March 5th from 12:00 – 1:30pm.